RICHLAND COUNTY MONTANA

 How do I get licensed for a food truck?

 A food truck (also called a concessions trailer, mobile food unit, mobile restaurant, etc) is licensed the same way as a brick-and-mortar food service establishment.
 You would obtain a plan review packet from the Health Department.
-There are additional requirements for water and wastewater tanks on a mobile food unit.
+There are additional requirements for water and wastewater tanks and wastewater disposal on a mobile food unit.
 It is recommended that you contact the Health Department BEFORE purchasing a mobile food unit.

 Where can I set up my food truck?